 Maintaining and updating QA Transition-In activities within the QA Work Schedule, in accordance with the QA Services Plan.

-Advising the Consortium when the Transition-In activities have been successfully completed and confirm Consortium staff are familiar with the Contractor’s QA Services and any new processes used by the Contractor upon transition from the incumbent Contractor.
+Advising the Consortium when the Transition-In activities have been successfully completed and confirm Consortium staff are familiar with the Contractor’s QA Services and any new processes used by the Contractor upon transition from the incumbent contractor.

 Task 2: Management Responsibilities.